mtlynch/mediagoblin/docs/source/siteadmin/relnotes.rst

   uploading many files at once.
 This is aimed to be useful for archival institutions and groups where there is an already existing and large set of available media that needs to be included.
-- Speaking of, the call to postgres in the makefile is fixed.
+- Speaking of, the call to PostgreSQL in the makefile is fixed.
 - We have a new, generic media-page context hook that allows for adding context depending on the type of media.
 - Tired of video thumbnails breaking during processing all the time?